dustinpfister/blog_posts/_posts/threejs-examples-clock-basic.md

 ## 4 - Conclusion

 This basic clock example was a good start at least when it comes to making this kind of project with three.js, but I think that there is still a great deal more work to do even when it comes to making a simple clock example such as this.
+Still I think there the basic idea of what I hand in mind is there, I like to have a simple module that i can use to create and update some values that I can then use to set or change the position of some mesh objects.